graisondangor/cuny-advanced-data-journalism/README.md

 #### Draft and Final Stories

-Your draft and final stories must include all the traditional elements of a story, and a data folder.
+Your draft and final stories must include all the traditional elements of a story, and a data Github repository.

 Elements of story:
 *   Headline